Semantic memory: Location of semantic memory in the brain

-The cognitive neuroscience of semantic memory is a somewhat controversial issue with two dominant views.
+The cognitive neuroscience of semantic memory is a controversial issue with two dominant views.

-On the one hand, many researchers and clinicians believe that semantic memory is stored by the same brain systems involved in episodic memory, that is, the medial temporal lobes (MTL), including the hippocampal formation.
+Many researchers and clinicians believe that semantic memory is stored by the same brain systems involved in episodic memory, that is, the medial temporal lobes, including the hippocampal formation.
 In this system, the hippocampal formation "encodes" memories, or makes it possible for memories to form at all, and the neocortex stores memories after the initial encoding process is completed.
 Recently, new evidence has been presented in support of a more precise interpretation of this hypothesis.
 The hippocampal formation includes, among other structures: the hippocampus itself, the entorhinal cortex, and the perirhinal cortex.
-These latter two make up the "parahippocampal cortices".
-Amnesics with damage to the hippocampus but some spared parahippocampal cortex were able to demonstrate some degree of intact semantic memory despite a total loss of episodic memory.
-This strongly suggests that encoding of information leading to semantic memory does not have its physiological basis in the hippocampus.
+These latter two make up the parahippocampal cortices.
+Amnesiacs with damage to the hippocampus but some spared parahippocampal cortex were able to demonstrate some degree of intact semantic memory despite a total loss of episodic memory, which strongly suggests that information encoding leading to semantic memory does not have its physiological basis in the hippocampus.

-Other researchers believe the hippocampus is only involved in episodic memory and spatial cognition.
-This then raises the question where semantic memory may be located.
-Some believe semantic memory lives in temporal cortex.
-Others believe that semantic knowledge is widely distributed across all brain areas.
-To illustrate this latter view, consider your knowledge of dogs.
-Researchers holding the 'distributed semantic knowledge' view believe that your knowledge of the sound a dog makes exists in your auditory cortex, whilst your ability to recognize and imagine the visual features of a dog resides in your visual cortex.
-Recent evidence supports the idea that the temporal pole bilaterally is the convergence zone for unimodal semantic representations into a multimodal representation.
-These regions are particularly vulnerable to damage in semantic dementia, which is characterised by a global semantic deficit.
+Other researchers believe the hippocampus is only involved in episodic memory and spatial cognition, which raises the question of where semantic memory may be located.
+Some believe semantic memory lives in the temporal cortex, while others believe that it is widely distributed across all brain areas.

 Neural correlates and biological workings

-The hippocampal areas are important to semantic memory's involvement with declarative memory.
-The left inferior prefrontal cortex (PFC) and the left posterior temporal areas are other areas involved in semantic memory use.
+The hippocampal areas associate semantic memory with declarative memory.
+The left inferior prefrontal cortex and the left posterior temporal areas are other areas involved in semantic memory use.
 Temporal lobe damage affecting the lateral and medial cortexes have been related to semantic impairments.
 Damage to different areas of the brain affect semantic memory differently.
+Brain-constrained neural network models also suggest that the arcuate fasciculus, a frontotemporal tract more developed in humans than in non-human primates, plays a key role in supporting reverberant activity for words and thereby semantic memory.

 Neuroimaging evidence suggests that left hippocampal areas show an increase in activity during semantic memory tasks.
 During semantic retrieval, two regions in the right middle frontal gyrus and the area of the right inferior temporal gyrus similarly show an increase in activity.
 Damage to areas involved in semantic memory result in various deficits, depending on the area and type of damage.
 For instance, Lambon Ralph, Lowe, & Rogers (2007) found that category-specific impairments can occur where patients have different knowledge deficits for one semantic category over another, depending on location and type of damage.
 Category-specific impairments might indicate that knowledge may rely differentially upon sensory and motor properties encoded in separate areas (Farah and McClelland, 1991).